 - Social Network Profiles: If you already have hands in social media games and have a Linkedin page, Twitter profile, or Facebook page, make use of that space to promote your app.
 An easy and uncomplicated banner with the name of your app and where to find it is all you need.

 ❏ Reach Out To Press

 To reach the crowd, get your story published.
-Before reaching out journalists, make sure that you have everything a journalist will need.
+Before reaching out to journalists, make sure that you have everything a journalist will need.
 They are:

 - Your summary app guide which includes what is your app, how beneficial it is and why you developed it.

-- Screenshots which include lifestyle pictures and app screenshots as much as possible.
+- Screenshots include lifestyle pictures and app screenshots as much as possible.
 As your media kit will reach many journalists, so it would be tedious for people to see the same images everywhere.